YoloNomy/YoloNomy.github.io/_thermo/statistical/entropy.md

 - The *microstate* of a system is the complete description of the system in term of its microscopic constituents.

 As such, **several *microstates* can correspond to the same *macrostate***: you can think of an infinite amount of different ways to put particles of gas in a box which will give you the same measured pressure, temperature and volume.
+As time passes, the system will explore different microstates while remaining in the same macrostate.

 Each microstate $i$ can be associated with a probability of occuring $p_i$.
-The entierty of statistical mechanics lies on the following statistical law: **The macrostate you will observe will be the most probable** that is the the macrostate which is associated with the highest number of probable microstates.

-A way to quantify the likelihood of a macrostate is given by the so-called *statistical entropy* which we will define.
-The higher the entropy of a macrostate, the more microstates with high probabilities are associated with it, and hence the higher are the chances you will observe it.
-We will see later on how this notion of entropy connects with the one used in our previous thermodynamics class.
+The challenge of statistical mechanics is to find the right way to estimate this probability.
+This will be done by realizing maximizing a quantity, known as the statistical entropy $S$.
+We will see that $S$ can be identified with the quantity appearing in the second principle of thermodynamics considered in our previous thermodynamics class.
+The entropy can easily be treated as one of the most profound and most subtle concept of modern physics.

 <details>
-  <summary>Basic probability theory</summary>
+  <summary>Preliminary review of basic probability theory for the discrete case</summary>

 The sum of all probabilities

 $$\sum p_i=1$$

-The average of the quantity $X$ is
+The **average** of the quantity $X$ is

 $$\langle X \rangle = \sum_i p_i X_i$$